ubi-coro/gaussian-splatting-Windows/README.md

 ## Optimizer

 The optimizer uses PyTorch and CUDA extensions in a Python environment to produce trained models.
 These trained models are what you view in the real-time viewer.
-This is where you "processes your dataset" into 3D Guassian Splats.
+This is where you "processes your dataset" into 3D Gaussian Splats.

 ### Running